 How to Perform Stir the Pot Exercise

 - Step 2.
-Straighten your legs and get your body into a plank position, with a wide stance (the narrower the gap between your legs the harder it will be!), keeping your forearms on the ball.
+Straighten your legs and get your body into a plank position, with a wide stance (the narrower the gap between your legs the harder it will be), keeping your forearms on the ball.

+- Step 5.
+Focus on slow, controlled movements.
+Between 8-12 repetitions, repeated for 3 sets is a great way to get started (alternating between clock-wise and anticlock-wise).
 Alternatively, allow yourself 10-20 seconds of clockwise rotations before giving the same amount of time for anti-clockwise rotations as one set.

 Stir the Pot Modifications and Variations

-Decrease the challenge
+Decrease the Challenge

 Rather than getting yourself into a raised plank position, stay in a kneeling position.
-Hold your forearms on the ball and maintain a stable core as perform the rotations as above.
+Hold your forearms on the ball and maintain a stable core as you perform the rotations as above.

-If you are still struggling to hold you core still, you could even start by simply holding your forearms on the ball from a kneeling position without the movement, so that you practise stability before advancing to stirring the pot.
+If you are still struggling to hold your core still, you could even start by simply holding your forearms on the ball from a kneeling position without the movement, so that you practise stability before advancing to stirring the pot.

-Increase the challenge
+Increase the Challenge